Imran4424/Machine-Learning-Models/README.md

 As Arthur Samuels Describes **Machine Learning is a field of study that gives computers the ability to learn without being explicitly programmed.**

 As I said, machine learning is a subset of artificial intelligence.
-So let's say it old school way, Every machine learning project or theories are artificial intelligence but every artificial intelligence theories or projects are not machine learning.
+So let's say it old school way, Every machine learning project or theories are artificial intelligence but every artificial intelligence theory or project is not machine learning.

 Then let's see now, what's not machine learning to better understand the difference.